urani-trade/solana-dev-onboarding-rs/chapters/02_dev_env.md

 * [@solana/spl-token](https://www.npmjs.com/package/@solana/spl-token): a library that contains many of the js/ts bindings needed to interact with SPL tokens.
 You can use this library to mint new tokens, transfer tokens, etc.

-* [wallet-adapter](https://github.com/anza-xyz/wallet-adapter): a collection of libraries to help bootstrap wallet collections within Solana (such as Phantom, Solflare, and more).
+* [wallet-adapter](https://github.com/anza-xyz/wallet-adapter): is a collection of libraries that help bootstrap wallet collections within Solana (such as Phantom, Solflare, and more).

 <br>